 The ceremony was attended by dozens of stakeholders from various sectors and more than 500 youths from various youth organizations across the city.
 Among key stakeholders were the Deputy Mayor of Kenema Municipality – Her Lordship Esther Nguanya Kaisamab, Mohamed Sesay -Regional Coordinator of National Youth Commission (NAYCOM), Alhaji Musa Salam Conteh – Independent Commission for Peace and National Cohesion, Mohamed B.M Kamara – Regional Manager of NSSIT, Safulai Bah, Social Services Officer – Ministry of Social Welfare, Patrick Jakema – Deputy Chief Administrator of Kenema District Council, SNK Lansana, Ex-officio Board Chair and Special Adviser to the organization.

-In her opening remarks, Mrs Isata Ngombulango, the Administrative/Finance Manager who chaired the program, welcomed the guests and thanked them for coming.
+In her opening remarks, Mrs Isata Ngombulango, the Deputy Programme Coordinator who led the program, welcomed the guests and thanked them for coming.
 She briefly informed her audience about the importance of the occasion, emphasizing peace and unity among the youth as the foundation of socioeconomic growth of every nation.
 She revealed that YAD launched the Youth Unification Match in 2013 as a component of the UNAOC`s Youth Solidarity Fund project.
 Since then, the event has become an excellent platform for sensitization campaigns against domestic and political violence, social discriminations, religious and tribal tolerance among the youths in the eastern region.
 The event is organized annually on the 19th and 20th of December.

 Ngombulango further revealed that regardless of the prevailing adverse socioeconomic effects of Covid-19 and the Russian/Ukraine war, “we are still implementing projects that support our fellow youths and women in this region to become self-reliant and economically independent.”